Canaan

 The name "Canaan" appears throughout the Bible as a geography associated with the "Promised Land".
-The demonym "Canaanites" serves as an ethnic catch-all term covering various indigenous populations—both settled and nomadic-pastoral groups—throughout the regions of the southern Levant or Canaan.
+The demonym "Canaanites" serves as an ethnic catch-all term covering various indigenous populations—both settled and nomadic-pastoral groups—throughout the regions of the southern Levant.
 It is by far the most frequently used ethnic term in the Bible.
-Biblical scholar Mark Smith, citing archaeological findings, suggests "that the Israelite culture largely overlapped with and derived from Canaanite culture...
+Biblical scholar Mark Smith, citing archaeological findings, suggests "that the Israelite culture largely overlapped with and derived from Canaanite culture ...
 In short, Israelite culture was largely Canaanite in nature."

 The name "Canaanites" is attested, many centuries later, as the endonym of the people later known to the Ancient Greeks from c.
-500 BC as Phoenicians, and after the emigration of some Canaanite-speakers to Carthage (founded in the 9th century BC), was also used as a self-designation by the Punics (as "Chanani") of North Africa during Late Antiquity.
+500 BC as Phoenicians, and after the emigration of Phoenicians and Canaanite-speakers to Carthage (founded in the 9th century BC), was also used as a self-designation by the Punics (as "Chanani") of North Africa during Late Antiquity.

 Etymology

+Canaan

 The English term "Canaan" (pronounced /ˈkeɪnən/ since c.
 1500, due to the Great Vowel Shift) comes from the Hebrew כנען (Kənaʿan), via the Koine Greek Χανααν Khanaan and the Latin Canaan.
 It appears as Kinâḫna (𒆳𒆠𒈾𒄴𒈾, KURki-na-aḫ-na) in the Amarna letters (14th century BC) and several other ancient Egyptian texts.
-In Greek, it first occurs in the writings of Hecataeus as "Khna" (Χνᾶ).
-It is attested in Phoenician on coins from Berytus dated to the 2nd century BCE.
+In Greek, it first occurs in the writings of Hecataeus (c.
+550–476 BC) as "Khna" (Χνᾶ).
+It is attested in Phoenician on coins from Berytus dated to the 2nd century BC.

 The etymology is uncertain.
 An early explanation derives the term from the Semitic root knʿ, "to be low, humble, subjugated".
 Some scholars have suggested that this implies an original meaning of "lowlands", in contrast with Aram, which would then mean "highlands", whereas others have suggested it meant "the subjugated" as the name of Egypt's province in the Levant, and evolved into the proper name in a similar fashion to Provincia Nostra (the first Roman colony north of the Alps, which became Provence).

 An alternative suggestion, put forward by Ephraim Avigdor Speiser in 1936, derives the term from Hurrian Kinaḫḫu, purportedly referring to the colour purple, so that "Canaan" and "Phoenicia" would be synonyms ("Land of Purple").
 Tablets found in the Hurrian city of Nuzi in the early 20th century appear to use the term "Kinaḫnu" as a synonym for red or purple dye, laboriously produced by the Kassite rulers of Babylon from murex molluscs as early as 1600 BC, and on the Mediterranean coast by the Phoenicians from a byproduct of glassmaking.
 Purple cloth became a renowned Canaanite export commodity which is mentioned in Exodus.
 The dyes may have been named after their place of origin.
 The name 'Phoenicia' is connected with the Greek word for "purple", apparently referring to the same product, but it is difficult to state with certainty whether the Greek word came from the name, or vice versa.
 The purple cloth of Tyre in Phoenicia was well known far and wide and was associated by the Romans with nobility and royalty.
 However, according to Robert Drews, Speiser's proposal has generally been abandoned.